A-Z guide to waste

 Chemicals - See Hazardous waste.

-Cling film - Clean cling film can be disposed of in mixed recycling bins.
+Cling film - Please use the mixed recycling bins.

 Clinical waste - If a contract is not in place within your School or Faculty, please contact the Sustainability team.

-Clothes and textiles - Please use the textile banks found at Bring Sites.
+Clothes - Please use the textile banks found at Bring Sites.
 All donations are collected by British Heart Foundation and sold to raise funds for the charity.

 Computer equipment - A small proportion of redundant computer equipment is given to charity, but most is collected for recycling by the University's IT supplier.
 Read more about the process for requesting a PC disposal collection [UoN access only].